SquadcastHub/squadcasthub.github.io/pages/mydoc/threat_stack.md

 ## How to integrate Threat Stack with Squadcast

-### In Squadcast: Using Datadog as an Alert Source
+### In Squadcast: Using Threat Stack as an Alert Source

 **(1)** On the **Sidebar**, click on **Services**.